 2. To motivate the reader to keep reading.

-An effective introduction will provide the reader with a clear idea of what the essay will be about it.
+An effective introduction will give the reader a clear idea of what the essay will be about.
 To do this, it may need to provide some necessary background information or exposition.

 Once this is achieved, the writer will then make a thesis statement that informs the reader of the main ‘thrust’ of the essay’s position, the supporting arguments of which will be explored throughout the body paragraphs of the remainder of the essay.

-How to write a strong thesis statement and support it through well-crafted arguments in the body paragraphs are complex skills in their own right and beyond the scope of this essay.
+When considering how to start an essay, ensure you have a strong thesis statement and support it through well-crafted arguments in the body paragraphs.
+These are complex skills in their own right and beyond the scope of this guide, but you can find more detail on these aspects of essay writing in other articles on this site that go beyond how to start an essay.

-For now, our main focus is on how to grab the reader’s attention right from the get-go.
+For now, our primary focus is on how to grab the reader’s attention right from the get-go.